 - A. Establishment of School.
-The Charter Holder is hereby authorized to implement at the School the program described in the Charter, attached to this Certificate as Appendix C and incorporated herein by this reference.
+The Charter Holder is hereby authorized to implement at the School the program described in the Charter, attached to this Certificate as Appendix B and incorporated herein by this reference.
 Any significant changes to any section of the Charter, including the educational program, facilities plan, financial plan, or the management plan, during the School's pre-operational period or first operational term shall be treated as an amendment in accordance with the Authorizer's policy. - B. Term of Agreement.
-The School's operational term shall be from July 1, 2023 and end on June 30, 2028.
-Subsequent terms of operation may be issued by the Authorizer in accordance with Idaho Code and Authorizer policy. - C. Renewal Conditions.
-The School is conditionally approved to operate.
-Applicable conditions are attached as Appendix A and incorporated herein by this reference.
-If all renewal conditions have been completed to the satisfaction of the Authorizer by the stated due date, the School shall continue operations through the remainder of the current Certificate term.
-In the event that all renewal conditions have not been completed to the satisfaction of the Authorizer by the stated due date, the Authorizer will consider whether to exercise its authority to revoke the School's Charter at its next regularly scheduled meeting.
+The School's operational term shall be from July 1, 2025 and end on June 30, 2030.
+Subsequent terms of operation may be issued by the Authorizer in accordance with Idaho Code and Authorizer policy.